ftjuh/I2Cwrapper/README.md

    - a **command interpreter** which processes the controller's commands received by onReceive() (in traditional I2C hardware this is equivalent to register writes and reads),
    - an **output Buffer** which allows the target to prepare a reply which  will be sent upon the next onRequest() event,
    - transmission **error control** with CRC8-checksums,
-   - different ways for setting the target's **I2C address**: fixed address; EEPROM stored; and (not implemented yet) read from hardware pins,
+   - different ways for setting the target's **I2C address**: fixed address; EEPROM stored; and ~~(not implemented yet)~~ read from hardware pins,
    - a controller **interrupt** mechanism which modules can use to alert the master proactively,
    - triggering a **target reset** (i.e. re-initialization to initial state).
-2. **Firmware modules** that implement the actual functionality of the target device, e.g. controlling stepper and/or servo motors, or reading sensors.
+2. **Firmware modules** which implement the actual functionality of the target device, e.g. controlling stepper and/or servo motors, or reading sensors.
    - Modules exist as separate **include files**, e.g. [`ServoI2C_firmware.h`](firmware/ServoI2C_firmware.h), and are **selected** for compilation via the [`firmware_modules.h`](firmware/firmware_modules.h) file.
    - Modules don't have to worry about the I2C overhead but can **concentrate on what's important**: interpreting and reacting to the controller device's commands and requests.
    - Modules can "inject" their code at different places in the firmware (e.g. setup, main loop, command interpreter), so that there is a **high degree of flexibility**.